amnahid/iidraq/README.md

 ### Routes
 \----------------------------------------------------
-A overview of routes of the applicatoin:
+A overview of routes of the application: